asmaahmad5/Spend-Trends-App-vs.-Website/README.md

 Spend-Trends APP vs Website

 Project Objective:
 This project helps an e-commerce company decide whether to focus resources on improving their mobile app experience or their desktop website.
-Using a dataset from Kaggle (https://www.kaggle.com/datasets/kolawale/focusing-on-mobile-app-or-website), I performed exploratory data analysis (EDA) and built a predictive model to identify key factors influencing customer spending.
+Using a dataset from [Kaggle](https://www.kaggle.com/datasets/kolawale/focusing-on-mobile-app-or-website), I performed exploratory data analysis (EDA) and built a predictive model to identify key factors influencing customer spending.

 Dataset Overview:
 The dataset includes information about e-commerce customers, including: